 Then there are the healthy coral reefs off Vamizi Island, a world-class diving holiday destination.
 These reefs contain about 46 different types of coral and more than 400 species of fish.
 One of these sites, Neptune's Arm, has been named one of the top ten dive sites on the planet, and the fascinating Metundo Canyon is a world-class reef system that rises about 100 meters from the water where much spearfishing is done.

-St. Lazarus Bank is one of the only places worldwide where Marlin is known to breed, rises from a depth of 2400m to 20m, and is covered with coral within the Mozambique Channel.
+St. Lazarus Bank is one of the few places worldwide where Marlin is known to breed, rises from a depth of 2400m to 20m, and is covered with coral within the Mozambique Channel.
 St Lazarus Bank is a shallow seamount (approximately 30km long and 20km wide) covering almost 200 square kilometers.
 Due to its unique physical and biological characteristics, it is a biodiversity hotspot for yellowfin tuna, dogtooth tuna, and marlin.
 When it is Mantis Shrimp season from August to December, look for plentiful fish and birds feasting on billions of these crustaceans that rise to the surface to mate yearly.

 The Quirimbas Archipelago, like many tropical year-round wonderlands, offers a great deal more to do than many other coastal places.
 One of the key attractions here is the fantastic beaches, and many activities focus on this.
 Beach sports and water activities fall in this category and include several adventures that embrace the relaxed atmosphere of such a place, adding entertainment value.
-Such activities range from paddle boarding and kayaking to windsurfing.
+Such activities range from paddleboarding and kayaking to windsurfing.

 If this is not for you, the calm and rewarding experiences deeper in the brilliant blue of the Indian Ocean may interest you more.
 Traveling between islands using kayaks or traditional boats is an experience.
-Typically under the watchful eye of a staff member from your lodge, it is fun nonetheless.
+Typically, under the watchful eye of a staff member from your lodge, it is fun nonetheless.
 Deep sea fishing is conducted too far away from the shore to glimpse the beach.
 A variety of different aqueous beasts wait in these waters for guests who enjoy this exciting experience.

 Lastly, you may explore the indoor or poolside wonders of your lodge.
 Spa treatments are sublime, but even more so in a tropical place like this, where the moist air and sunshine are part of the package.
 The luxury of any pool is also open to all guests throughout the day.
 You can enjoy the odd cocktail while taking in the beach scenery and all the amazing sea creatures that may be visible on the horizon.
 If this is not enough for you, there is always dolphin or whale watching, which both add substantially to the experience of an island.